 Top tip 💡Tracking tech debt using Jira can be painful.
 It feels clunky and disassociated with the code.
 Create and manage Jira issues directly from your editor by using Stepsize.
 Track and manage actionable issues that are linked to code, directly from the IDE.

 How to calculate code ownership from Git data

-You can compute code ownership by looking at the Git blame data of the current revision, the historical activity of each file, and blending the two numbers while applying a time discounting factor to favour recent activity.
+To calculate code ownership, review the Git blame data of the current revision and examine the historical activity of each file.
+Blend these numbers while applying a time discounting factor to favour recent activity.

 You can read the full paper here: Don’t Touch My Code!
 Examining the Effects of Ownership on Software Quality — Microsoft Research, but I thought you’d appreciate a summary.